HienVo22/Asteroids/README.md

 	•	Game Development: Learned the basics of game loops, event handling, and real-time rendering.
 	•	Object-Oriented Design: Designed and organized code using classes and objects to represent game entities like the spaceship, asteroids, and bullets.
 	•	Debugging and Problem-Solving: Enhanced my ability to debug code and solve logical problems that arise during development.

+**How To Run the Game**

+Here is a link to download SFML: https://www.sfml-dev.org/download.php Here is the link to the page with the tutorial on how to set it up with the version you downloaded: https://www.sfml-dev.org/tutorials/2.6/
+After properly setting everything up, clone the repo and enjoy the game!